Milford Sound’s Harrison Cove

 Harrison Cove, in Milford Sound Piopiotahi, is a unique and lovely area.
 Shaped like the head of a roaring lion, with the magnificent Harrison River pouring into its throat, this is one of Aotearoa New Zealand’s most visited and scenic places.
-The relative difficulty in getting there only seems to add to the attraction as the Milford Road itself is quite wonderful, and the cove can only be reached by boat.
+The relative difficulty in getting there only seems to add to the attraction as the Milford Road itself is quite wonderful, and the cove can only be reached by a Milford Sound cruise.

-With so much on offer, it is worth making the most of, so why not take advantage of a cruise-and-kayak package which includes entry into the Milford Discovery Centre & Underwater Observatory.
+With so much on offer, it is worth making the most of, so why not take advantage of a cruise and kayak package which includes entry into the Milford Discovery Centre and Underwater Observatory.

 Harrison Cove is sheltered and calm, with crystalline waters – perfect for family, friends, or small groups to enjoy kayaking beneath the majestic mountains.
 Kayaks for all ages and experience levels (minimum age four years) are available from the Milford Discovery Centre.
 Your guides will show you all the tricks to ensure that you and yours have a wonderful, safe adventure in the beautiful cove.
 All you need is a hat, sunnies, a bit of sunscreen and some comfortable, warm clothing, a bottle of water and your trusted camera.
 You are likely to get wet – remember, this is one of the wettest places on earth! – So having a change of dry clothes awaiting you on your return is a nice idea.
 Your guide will also give you information and interesting facts about the area, so be prepared for an exhilarating and informative day out on the water.